siso19/SCARA-ROBOT/README.md

 **`config/`** holds the hardware configuration files that decouple environment-dependent values from the source code.
 It defines the robot's motion parameters and the spatial coordinates of the workspace, allowing the same codebase to be adapted to different hardware setups without code changes.

 **`execution/`** holds the hardware execution engine.
-It reads the `cmd_list.json` command specification and drives the actual hardware SCARA robotic arm, liquid handling pump, servo motor, gripper, electrochemical measurement system, and JIG fixture — in synchronized order, with safety mechanisms such as surface detection and return-to-home behavior.
+It reads the `cmd_list.json` command specification and drives the actual hardware in synchronized order, including the SCARA robotic arm, liquid handling pump, servo motor, gripper, electrochemical measurement system, and JIG fixture.
+It also incorporates safety mechanisms such as surface detection and return-to-home behavior.

 # Protocol to Command Converter